lvps/389ds-replication/README.md

-If `dirsrv_replication_user_password` is changed, no change is reported: this is because password actually changes on every run (Ansible can't tell if the previous encrypted password is the same as the new one, so it will be changed and re-encrypted), but there's a `changed_when: false` to hide that detail.
+If `dirsrv_replication_user_password` is changed, no change is reported: this is because password actually changes on every run (Ansible can't tell if the previous hashed password is the same as the new one, so it will be changed and hashed again), but there's a `changed_when: false` to hide that detail.

 ## License